Belgrade school shooting: Civil lawsuits

-On 21 July 2023, the family of one of the victims filed a civil lawsuit against the Kecmanović's mother, seeking compensation for their child's death.
+On 21 July 2023, the family of one of the victims filed a civil lawsuit against Kecmanović's mother, seeking compensation for their child's death.
 They also filed lawsuit against Kecmanović himself, his father, school and Republic of Serbia.
 On 5 November 2025, verdict was announced, finding Kecmanović, his parents and school liable, and while Republic of Serbia was found not liable.

 On 9 August 2023, the parents and family members of the victims, a total of 27 claimants filed a lawsuit against Kecmanović, his parents and school.
 The lawsuit was filed in civil proceedings for non-material damage compensation for mental pain suffered due to the death of a close person, as well as for the fear suffered.
 With this lawsuit, a monetary annuity was requested, that is, the future payment of a certain amount of money from the day of the judgment until the conditions for it last – in the name of future non-material damages for mental pain suffered due to the death of a close person.
 The preliminary hearing was held on 20 October 2023.
 Trial in that lawsuit ended on 30 December 2024, and verdict was announced on 19 March 2025.
 Kecmanović, his parents and school were all found liable and were ordered to pay to each person an amount ranging from 68 000 to 111 000 euros.

-In January 2024, Tatjana Stevanović, history teacher who was injured in the shooting, filed lawsuit against Kecmanović's parents.
+In January 2024, Tatjana Stevanović, a history teacher who was injured in the shooting, filed a lawsuit against Kecmanović's parents.
 Trial in Stevanović's lawsuit began on 24 June 2024 and ended on 25 April 2025.
-Verdict was announced on 21 May 2025, finding parents liable and ordering them to pay 58 800 euros to Stevanović.
+The verdict was announced on 21 May 2025, finding the parents liable and ordering them to pay 58 800 euros to Stevanović.

 In February 2024, two more lawsuits were filed against Kecmanović's parents by parents of two children injured in the shooting, bringing the total number of civil lawsuits related to the shooting to five.
 Trial in first of these two lawsuits, in which Kecmanović himself and school were sued as well, began on 29 March 2024 and ended on 5 June 2025, with verdict being announced on 25 July 2025, finding Kecmanović, his parents and school liable.
-Trial in the second lawsuit began on 21 May 2024.
+Trial in the second of these lawsuits began on 21 May 2024, and on the 31 December 2025, parents were found liable.